christianuhlcc/blog/content/en/posts/limit_blast_radius.md

 This is one of the harder problems to avoid as other people are involved here, and usually, a costly one to prevent.
 If you can, running hot standbys in multiple Datacenters can help you here, but this has severe architectural implications.
 It's up to you to make a financial calculation if it's worth it to you.
 Speaking from a European perspective though - it makes sense to not run things in the one region that your cloud provider uses to beta test new features.
 I would always opt for more boring, but also more stable regions.

 But there will be smaller infrastructure failures - Bad machines, bad disks and bad network links will appear if you just run a large application long enough.
-I think your best bet is to treat them as
+I think your best bet is to treat them the same way as dependency failures from point 3 - by introducing resilience patterns into your stack.

-### Limit affected users
+## How to know you are ready?

+If you are already working against a stream of outages, you should hopefully see positive signals and fewer outages over time.
+But all of that could be a coincidence, so how do you know that the work outlined in this article has paid off?
+The answer is chaos engineering.
+The best way of knowing that your system is stable is by poking (controlled) holes into it, and watching how it behaves.
+The best-known actor on the block is surely the [Chaos Monkey](https://github.com/netflix/chaosmonkey) and the rest of the simian army from Netflix, who were pioneers on this area.
+By now there is a lot more tooling out there like [Steadybit](https://steadybit.com/) and many more.
+I think reading [Chaos Engineering](https://www.amazon.de/-/en/Casey-Rosenthal/dp/1492043869) might help as well

 [^1]: It's always helpful to remind yourself of the 8 fallacies of distributed computing: https://web.archive.org/web/20171107014323/http://blog.fogcreek.com/eight-fallacies-of-distributed-computing-tech-talk/